 Approximately one million people in the U.S. suffer from inflammatory bowel disease.
 Of those affected, nearly one quarter were diagnosed before turning 20.
-If your child suffers from the symptoms associated with unmanageable intestinal inflammation, call or make an appointment online today at The Center for Pediatric Gastroenterology and Nutrition in the Southern and Western Chicago suburbs.
+If your child suffers from the symptoms associated with unmanageable intestinal inflammation, call or make an appointment online today at The Center for Pediatric Gastroenterology and Nutrition throughout Illinois.

 Your child’s immune system, as well as your own, is comprised of a network of cells and tissues that defend the body from infection.
 A medical issue like inflammatory bowel disease causes your child’s immune system to mistakenly attack healthy cells.

 Inflammatory bowel disease affects your child’s quality of life and includes:

 Crohn's disease affects your child’s entire gastrointestinal tract and damages the whole bowel wall.